 Recently, we talked about how important it is to make your restaurant less dependent on you as its owner so you can carve out some time to grow your business.
 And you can’t achieve anything here without a reliable general manager who will take care of your joint’s day-to-day operations.
 The question is: how do you find an employee with really good restaurant management skills?

 Try googling this topic, and you’ll come across a plethora of posts cataloging qualities that an excellent restaurant manager must have to make a career.

 They all go like this: a successful general manager has to be hard-working, tireless, proactive, communicative, always positive, accustomed to being in constant stress, and creative.
 On top of that, good GMs have a profit-oriented mindset, deep understanding of customer relations, systematic thinking, and are tedious and accurate while dealing with all their paperwork.

-Don’t you think that just for one human being all of this is a bit too much to ask?
+A common restaurant management skills list looks simply endless.
+It will definitely decorate your resume.
+But don’t you think that just for one human being all of this is a bit too much to ask?